ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 2. See if the value for the property `matches` contains the URL you will be using for Verse.
 The `*` at the end of a URL means matching 0 or more characters.
 We recommend adding the `*`.

-3. If your Verse URL is already there, skip to the next step [Load unpacked extension](#load-unpacked-extensions).
+3. If your Verse URL is already there, proceed to the next step to install Verse Developer on either Google Chrome or Firefox.
 Otherwise, append the Verse URL you will be working with into the array as a string. __Don't forget to add a comma `,` at the end of the preceding URL before adding your own__.

     For example:
 ![update manifest.json](img/1_update_manifest.png)